-The total number of import notifications filed for foods, additives, equipment, containers and packages and toys (hereinafter collectively referred to as "foods") imported into Japan for the purpose of marketing or any other commercial purposes during FY 2020 are about 2.35 million and their import weight reached 31.06 million tons.
-Meanwhile, in accordance with the Food Balance Sheet by the Ministry of Agriculture, Forestry and Fisheries, the food self-sufficiency ratio (food self-sufficiency ratio based on the total calorific value supplied) of our country stands at about 40%, and this means that, on calorie basis, we are almost 60% dependent on foods imported from other countries.
+The total number of import notifications for foods, additives, equipment, containers and packages and toys (hereinafter collectively referred to as "foods") imported into Japan for the purpose of marketing or any other commercial purposes during FY 2021 was about 2.46 million and their import weight reached 31.63 million tons.
+Meanwhile, according to the Food Balance Sheet by the Ministry of Agriculture, Forestry and Fisheries, the food self-sufficiency ratio (food self-sufficiency ratio based on the total calorific value supplied) of Japan stands at about 40%, and this means that, on calorie basis, we are almost 60% dependent on foods imported from other countries.

-According to the interim report published in December 2021 about the results of the inspections and guidance under the Imported Foods Monitoring and Guidance Plan for FY 2021, the number of import notifications filed during the period from April to September, 2021 is approximately 1.25 million [1.16 million] and the import weight reached some 11.89 million tons [11.68 million tons], and the number of inspections conducted during said period amounted to approximately 102,000 [98,000], out of which 398 cases [305 cases] were found as violating the Food Sanitation Act (the Act No. 233 of 1947; hereinafter referred to as "the Act") (Figures in bracket [] show the figures of the same period last year.
-All of these figures are preliminary figures).
+According to the interim report published in December 2022 on the results of the inspections and guidance under the Imported Foods Monitoring and Guidance Plan for FY 2022, the number of import notifications during the period from April to September, 2022 was approximately 1.25 million [1.25 million] and the import weight reached some 12.15 million tons [11.89 million tons], and the number of inspections conducted during the said period amounted to approximately 106,000 [102,000], out of which 388 cases [398 cases] were found as violating the Food Sanitation Act (the Act No. 233 of 1947; hereinafter referred to as "the Act") (Figures in bracket [] show the figures of the same period of last fiscal year.
+All these figures are preliminary figures).

-(2) Review of monitoring and guidance results based on Imported Foods Monitoring and Guidance Plan for FY 2021
+(2) Review of monitoring and guidance results based on Imported Foods Monitoring and Guidance Plan for FY 2022

 The Ministry of Health, Labour and Welfare (hereinafter referred to as "the MHLW") and quarantine stations have improved the inspection system at the time of import, including the addition of inspection items and the installation and maintenance of sufficient testing equipment for inspection.
-In the event that a violation of the Act is detected by monitoring inspections, etc. or information on recall of foods is obtained in the exporting country, the measure at importation has been strengthened by monitoring inspections1 and inspection orders2, etc..
-In addition, discussions were held with exporting countries toward the full enforcement of the Act for Partial Revision of the Food Sanitation Act (Act No. 46 of 2018; hereinafter referred to as "the Revised Act").
+In the event that a violation of the Act is detected by monitoring inspections, etc. or information on recall of foods is obtained in the exporting country, the measure at importation has been enhanced by monitoring inspections^{1} and inspection orders^{2}, etc. In addition, in order to promote hygiene control measures in exporting countries, discussions were held with exporting countries on specific issues and on-site inspections were held to verify the hygiene controls being implemented in exporting countries for imported beef, etc..

-- 1 Monitoring Inspection means inspections systematically implemented every fiscal year for the purposes of monitoring safety conditions of various foods in accordance with the provisions of Paragraph 1, Article 28 of the Act and of introducing necessary measures such as strengthened frequency of inspections on importation in the case of any violation of the Act is found. - 2 Inspection Order means a ministerial order that requires importers to have imported foods with a high risk of violating the Act inspected on each importation of the foods in accordance with the provisions of Paragraph 2 or 3, Article 26 of the Act.

-4 Imported Foods Monitoring and Guidance Plan for FY 2022

-(1) The implementation of monitoring and guidance over imported foods
+- 1 Monitoring Inspection means inspections systematically implemented every fiscal year for the purposes of monitoring safety conditions of various foods in accordance with the provisions of Paragraph 1, Article 28 of the Act and of introducing necessary measures such as enhancing inspections on importation in the case of any violation of the Act is found. - 2 Inspection Order means a ministerial order that requires importers to have imported foods with a high risk of violating the Act inspected on each importation of the foods in accordance with the provisions of Paragraph 2 or 3, Article 26 of the Act. - 4 Imported Foods Monitoring and Guidance Plan for FY 2023 - (1) The implementation of monitoring and guidance over imported foods

 It is stipulated in Article 4 of the Food Safety Basic Act (the Act No. 48 of 2003) that the food safety shall be ensured by taking necessary measures appropriately at each stage of the food supply chain both in Japan and in exporting countries.
-Based on this standpoint, in order to secure the safety of imported foods, the following measures are to be taken from the stage of the production in exporting countries up to the stage of their distribution after importation into the domestic market in Japan.
+Based on this standpoint, in order to ensure the safety of imported foods, the following measures are to be taken at each stage from production in exporting countries up to distribution after importation into the domestic market in Japan.